Restaurant SEO: 7 Tips To Boost Your Organic Performance

 The more fresh, positive review content you can generate, the better your online reputation and local ranking potential becomes.
 Just don’t incentivize reviews in a way that violates Google’s policies.

-Finally, provide exceptional service and an outstanding culinary experience — because genuine negative reviews happen when you give customers a reason to leave them.
+Finally, provide exceptional service and an outstanding culinary experience — because negative reviews happen when you give customers a reason to leave them.
 Look for common themes that come up in complaints or negative reviews, and focus on improving in those areas.

 Additional Restaurant SEO Tactics for Multi-Location Businesses

 All of the tips we’ve shared so far can help restaurants improve their SEO, whether you’re running a one-branch independent or national chain.
-But if your restaurant brand has multiple locations across different cities or markets, there are a few extra steps you’ll want to take to maximize your local SEO efforts:
+But if your restaurant brand has multiple locations across different cities or markets, there are a few extra steps you’ll want to take to maximize your multi-location SEO efforts:

-• Keep local listings up to date.
-You’re constantly changing opening hours, updating menus, and running special promotions, and any change needs to be accurately reflected across all your online listings.
+• Keep local listings up to date: You’re constantly changing opening hours, updating menus, and running special promotions, and any change needs to be accurately reflected across all of your online listings.
 If your online listings still show outdated information (like old menus or incorrect opening hours), trust in your business will be eroded.

-• Invest in local pages.
-As covered earlier, having location-specific pages on your website is critical for local SEO when you have multiple locations.
+• Invest in local pages: As covered earlier, having location-specific pages on your website is critical for local SEO when you have multiple locations.
 This hyper-local approach allows you to optimize web content for the neighborhoods and cities around each restaurant.
 Make use of local landing page tools to streamline building these out.

-• Prioritize reviews at the location level.
-While your overall brand reputation matters, most diners focus on each location’s reviews when deciding where to eat locally.
+• Prioritize reviews at the location level: While your overall brand reputation matters, most diners focus on each location’s reviews when deciding where to eat locally.
 Have a process for soliciting and responding to reviews for each individual restaurant to maximize their local rankings and appeal.

-• Create location-specific social accounts.
-Rather than promoting all your locations through one main social media account, consider creating dedicated accounts for your highest-priority markets and locations.
+• Create location-specific social accounts: Rather than promoting all your locations through one main social media account, consider creating dedicated accounts for your highest-priority markets and locations.
 This “geo-localized” social presence helps you connect with and advertise to local audiences.

-• Use a website builder.
-Creating and maintaining individual websites for each location can be a major challenge and drain on resources.
+• Use a website builder: Creating and maintaining individual websites for each location can be a major challenge and drain on resources.
 The solution is to use an advanced website builder or platform that allows you to efficiently create, manage, and update professional-grade websites for each of your locations.
 This ensures every restaurant has its own online presence for local SEO without having to develop and host hundreds of sites from scratch.

 The unifying theme here is tailoring every component of your online presence — listings, website, content, reviews, social — to each local market rather than using a completely centralized national approach.
-It’s more work upfront, but provides significant local SEO dividends.
+It’s more work upfront but provides significant local SEO dividends.

 Start Serving Up Better Local SEO

-From building an appealing local website to managing reviews to syndicating your listings across directories, executing on SEO best practices can pay dividends in increased website traffic, reservations, orders, and, ultimately, more revenue.
+From building an appealing local website to managing reviews to syndicating your listings across directories, executing SEO best practices can pay dividends in increased website traffic, reservations, orders, and, ultimately, more revenue.

 If you’re a solo restaurant operator or part of a smaller group, techniques like on-page optimization, directory listing management, and review generation may be enough to move the needle when executed consistently.